OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 ## Technology and Artificial Intelligence

 - **Unified Field Theory** question: 5D body replicates infinitely, possibly linking finite and infinite dimension models.
-- **Exceptional Jordan Algebra M38** is a good avenue to explore for geometry of thought.
 - Multiple structures may exist for encoding thoughts, similar to the variety of protein folding structures.

 ---